Yusufumben08/Decklike-Display/README.md

 Alongside the screen, it will have 6 buttons that can be configured to do specific tasks on a pc, like running an app, running a command, setting a setting, etc.. and a rotary encoder for volume on pc if connected.
 It will be able to run standalone for non pc related stuff.

-This project will also most likely not need a PCB.
+This project will not need a PCB.

 <h3>Screenshots for stuff: (SUBJECT TO CHANGE)</h3>